joshuacronemeyer/com_service/README.md

 * Do the appropriate validations on the input fields (NOTE: all fields are required).
 * Convert the ‘body’ HTML to a plain text version to send along to the email provider.
 You can simply remove the HTML tags.
 * Once the data has been processed and meets the validation requirements, it should send the email by making an HTTP request (don’t use SMTP) to one of the following two services: sendgrid, postmark

-### TODOS

-* Get some sample emails we can do more extensive testing of the plaintext stripping.
-* Conversation with the team about mapping email service error messages back to our error responses.
-There are a lot of useful errors these services return.
-* Add sendgrid gateway test to make sure we send right json

 #### Optional Features